We are divided as a nation, but can we at least agree to have our children safe?

 If you lose sight vision, for example, you may have the right to have your driver's license restricted or revoked.
 You are tested and retested over the years to check if you can keep your license.

 You can’t buy a driver’s license, you must earn it.

 Are you still free even though you must respect the process, laws, and regulations to have your driver's license?
 Yes, you are free.

 Small business entrepreneurs cannot randomly walk on the streets and open their businesses just because they chose to.

 Do they have the right to freedom?
 Yes, they have it.

 Can they use it?
 Yes, but they have regulations to use it.

 You must go through licenses, permits, and ongoing inspections to have the right to open and then keep a business that generates jobs and economic growth.

-You must pay taxes, you must report all you do, and you have your rights strictly regulated by the law.
+You must pay taxes, report all you do, and have your rights strictly regulated by the law.
 You are held accountable for every movement you make.